 Rockstar Games producer and voice of the Grand Theft Auto series, Lazlow Jones, paid a visit to his friends at the Opie and Anthony Show on Sirius XM Satellite Radio to talk about his latest travels, some politics, the death of comedian Patrice O’ Neal, and how a trip to São Paulo, Brazil for Max Payne 3 was one of his craziest adventures.

 What’s a producer of Max Payne 3 doing in São Paulo?
 Adding an extra layer of realism by recording São Paulo natives speaking Portuguese since this is the city where the game takes place.

 Things get scary when Jones is approached by a bank employee that said “There’s a man outside looking for two Americans.”
 After a moment of panic, Jones then found out that the man was his driver who was worried that they were taking too long for the exchange.
 Following that escapade, Jones was on his own to travel the city in a Ford Focus, but he made sure to keep a low profile.

 When asked by comedian Jim Norton on whether he visited one of the local favelas - shanty towns within the city rife with crime - Jones said he didn’t, but other game producers did so that they could take some pictures that would be used to create a virtual version of the favela in the game.
 In order to do so, the producers had to pay local gangs in the favelas to give them access.

 During his time at São Paulo, Jones did said that he enjoyed it there even though he was working in the recording studio from 10 a.m. to 11 p.m.
 Show co-host Anthony Cumia asked if Jones was constantly paranoid all the time while in the city.
-Jones then explained that as the son of a drug NARC, an undercover police officer that works drug busts, he is used to being aware of his surroundings since he was a little kid.
+Jones explained that as the son of a drug NARC - an undercover police officer that works drug busts - he is used to being aware of his surroundings.